JGeraldoLima/androidLocationManager/README.md

 - Trace a route from your current position to a selected location
 - Share your location with a friend!
 - (SOON) Export/Import your locations database
+- (SOON) Locations categories management

+# Compatibility

+- Android Jelly Bean 4.1+ (API 16) (Testing on lower versions)

+# Changelog

+### Version: 1.0

+  * Initial Build

+#### Let me know about your projects!

+Feel free to sent me links of your projects where you use my lib.
+I'd be glad to publish them here!
+Just send me an email (j.gbaixinho@gmail.com) and let me know if you have any questions or suggestion about this project.

 # API Documentation